Ahmed-Amine-Soltani/labs/Hands-on/NAT Gateway/Hands-on Nat Gateway.md

-### To delete the resources created during the second solution
+## Clean up your resources created during the second solution

 To delete the Cloud NAT "nat-1"  run: